huydd79/conjur-ocp.local-lab/README.md

-# Building standalone CyberArk Conjur Enterprise and K8s LAB
+# Standalone CyberArk Conjur Enterprise and OpenShift LAB
 This project will help you to quickly build up the standalone, single VM lab environment to test conjur and openshift application integration including:
 - Redhat OpenShift running on local VM
 - CyberArk Conjur Enterprise for secrets management